krishjha1121/Prep/OS/os.md

 - <p style = "color:orange"> 🗝️ Key idea </p>

-    - A semaphore is a special variable that is used to
+    - A semaphore is a special variable(part of os itself) that is used to
         - signal and wait.
         - Ensure mutual exlusion.
         - Avoid race condition and deadlocks.
+    - All the operations performed are atomic(either complete or nothing).

 - Example : Dining Philosoper Problem ㊙️

 ```c
 #include <stdio.h>
 #include <stdlib.h>
 #include <pthread.h>